AustinTSchaffer/Notebook/notes/installation/Installing Docker on Linux.md

 ## Docker Compose and Docker Machine

 Docker Compose and Docker Machine are 2 other good components to have.
-Unfortunately, Docker machine appears to be in maintenance mode.
+Unfortunately, Docker machine appears to be in maintenance mode, but it may still help with some Docker woes.
-Docker Compose is great for getting started with muli-container environments.
+Docker Compose is great for getting started with multi-container environments.

+For both of these, please check the current documentation on how to install these supplemental applications.